~How do I get my pictures?~

 The biggest question of all time… Here are a few of my favorite tips!
 Also be sure to check out my Pinterest page because I have a whole board devoted to this topic.

 Unless you’re going for a specific theme, it’s important to coordinate your outfits without your group all wearing the exact same thing.
 All plaid or all white can be painfully overpowering in your final image.
 Give the idea a more modern spin by picking two to three colors that complement each other, or wear different shades of the same color.
-Spice it up with a favorite accent color, like red, and have everyone wear just a small touch of that.
+Spice things up with accessories!
+I also can’t stress enough the importance of including texture in your wardrobe!!
+Things like lace, ruffles, fur, layers, hair accessories, etc. MAKE a photo!

 Muted tones that are a bit subdued are best, so that you are the subject and not your clothes.
 You also don’t want to stand out from the group, as bright colors project (especially red, oranges, and yellows), which also can make you look larger.